tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Intro

-Serverless and FaaS (Functions-as-a-Service) got into [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
+Serverless and FaaS (Functions-as-a-Service) got into the [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
 And while interest is beyond the initial-craze phase, I feel that they are finding their footing as we figure out the strengths and limitations of this new computing model and what kind of workloads it excels in.

 I personally see them as the natural evolution of the short-lived, immutable building blocks that we have been moving towards.